Kitware/ParaView/Utilities/Doxygen/pages/MajorAPIChanges.md

 This page documents major API/design changes between different versions since we started tracking these (starting after version 4.2).

+### Moved vtkAppendArcLength to VTK and exposed this filter in the UI.

+As a result of this change, `vtkAppendArcLength` was moved from the `internal_filters` to the `filters` group.

 Changes in 5.3
 --------------